Library Associate I

 - May hire, train, and/or supervise regular staff and/or OPS and student staff.

 - Contact may be within or outside of the unit/department, as well as with a diverse patron population, to advise on work efforts, interpret guidelines or instructions, elicit opinions or give guidance on the basis of facts to resolve common issues or problems.
 Questions that require higher-level authority for decision-making are referred to a supervisor.

 Education and Experience

-Bachelor’s degree and two years of related library experience; or a master’s degree and one year of related library experience; or any equivalent combination of experience, training and/or education.
+High School diploma or equivalent and five years of library, or relevant experience; or an Associate’s degree and three years of relevant experience; or a Bachelor’s degree and one year of relevant experience; or any equivalent combination of experience, training and/or education.

 Licensure and Certification

 This position may have supervisory responsibility.